 Student submissions are accepted in these formats:

-Oral Paper Presentation: Each paper presentation may be 15 to 20 minutes in length.
+Oral Presentation: Each oral presentation may be 15 to 20 minutes in length.
 All oral presentations will be pre-recorded and presented in an asynchronous format for the 2021 Scholars Forum.
 This format is ideal for work that is in more advanced stages of completion since it allows for the presentation

 of a research or creative project with research results, if available.

-Performance (Musical/Creative): Undergraduate students may participate in the conference with visual art installations, literary readings, or musical performances.
+Performance (Musical/Creative): Undergraduate and graduate students may participate in the conference with literary readings, musical performances, or dance performances.
 Performances may be 20 minutes in length.
 All performances will be pre-recorded and presented in an asynchronous format for the 2021 Scholars Forum.
 Contact Laura Ferguson (email@example.com).

 Juried Art Exhibit: Undergraduate and graduate students interested in participating in the art exhibit can submit their work for review via our submission system.
 Initial review is handled by faculty from the Art and Design Department